Rob Gronkowski Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Recent Performances

-- In last week's game against the Eagles, Gronkowski recorded five catches for 31 yards and scored one touchdown.
+- In his last three games, Gronkowski has amassed 283 yards (on 19 grabs) and one touchdown.

-- Gronkowski has reeled in 19 passes (26 targets) for 283 yards (94.3 per game) with one TD during his last three games.

 Gronkowski's Tampa Bay Teammates